 I lean that way, and the wind carries me toward her.

 Because Mariah isn't jealous.
 She wants me to find her.

 And just possibly, she wants you happy too.

-Why drink, or take Prozac to stifle your storm?
+Why drink or take Prozac to calm your storm?

 Mariah will lift you--her windheart is warm.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books

 Indexes: Subject - Author - Date - Names - Places - Art media/styles

 Titles: A - B - C - D - E - F - G - H - IJ - KL - M - NO - PQ - R - Sa-Sh - Si-Sz - T - UV - WXYZ